whoopsmonitor/whoopsmonitor/docs/quick-start.md

 -   `Check Name` - Just enter the name of the check displayed on the dashboard.
 -   `Image` - Select the image we created earlier.
 In our case, the `URL Alive` image.
 -   `Cron` - Enter interval (cron notation) how often the check will run.
 You can use [Crontab Guru](https://crontab.guru/) to help you to build a cron.
-Little helper bellow the field will show you the cron in the "human-readable" format.
+Little helper below the field will show you the cron in the "human-readable" format.

 ### Tab: Env Variables